exercism/v3/languages/csharp/exercises/concept/resource-lifetime/.docs/instructions.md

-You are back working on the Orm (object Relationship Mapping) system introduced in (TODO croos-reference-tba).
+You are back working on the Orm (object Relationship Mapping) system introduced in (TODO cross-reference-tba).

 A ORM usage analysis shows that 95% of transactions are executed from within one calling method, and it has been decided that it would be more appropriate to have a single ORM method that opened, wrote and committed a transaction.